Gallus Running logo

 5 Kms

 of the London marathon is where we really see a lot of the highlights of London and this is where the crowds start to get really noisy.
-Along the embankment, past Westminster then a quick right at the Queen’s house and you only have a very short distance to the finish line.
+Along the embankment, past Westminster then a quick right at the King's house and you only have a very short distance to the finish line.

 A great marathon but not the most scenic.